What is Geelong United Basketball?

 Geelong United is an affiliated association of Basketball Victoria and Basketball Australia and will run affiliated competitions and programs.

-Geelong United basketball will provide a clear pathway from grass roots basketball (Aussie Hoops) all the way to NBL1.
-It will simplify the registration process (which lowers the cost for members), and provide thriving and suitable competitions for both club and social participants.
-Consequently there will be more opportunities for individuals to hit the court each week!
+Geelong United basketball will provide a clear pathway from grassroots basketball (Aussie Hoops) all the way to NBL1.
+It will simplify play basketball in Geelong, and provide thriving and suitable competitions for both club and social participants.
+Consequently, there will be more opportunities for individuals to hit the court each week!

 I want to volunteer, how can I help?